-The nutrition course covers fundamental nutritional concepts throughout the lifespan, menu modifications based on dietary and cultural needs, contemporary problems associated with nutrition, nutrition solutions during health alterations, and application of the nursing process to patient-centered nutritional care of the whole person.
+The science of nutrition course covers fundamental nutritional concepts throughout the lifespan, menu modifications based on dietary and cultural needs, contemporary problems associated with nutrition, nutrition solutions during health alterations, and application of the nursing process to patient-centered nutritional care of the whole person.
 Upon course completion, students will be able to safely apply basic nutritional concepts to patient care situations related to health promotion and health altering conditions.
-Prerequisites: Admission to the nursing major, Anatomy & Physiology I, or consent of instructor.
-Prerequisite or concurrent: Anatomy & Physiology II.
-(Maybe offered distance education.)
+Prerequisites: Admission to the nursing major, or consent of instructor.
+(Offered every semester.
+May be distance education.)